orlandopython/Presentation-Topics/README.md

 ### Language

-Making the most of the "with" clause - Michael duPont (@mdupont)

 Creating your own Python modules - Michael duPont (@mdupont)

 Function annotations and enforced type checking - Michael duPont (@mdupont)